 Continuing Medical Education (CME).
 State licensing boards, professional organizations and employers require physicians to certify that they have accumulated a minimum number of continuing medical education hours to maintain their licenses.
 Generally, each state's medical practice laws authorize the state's board of medicine to establish and track CME requirements.
 Forty-eight state medical licensing boards currently have CME requirements, as well as Puerto Rico, Guam, and the U.S. Virgin Islands.
 The number of CME hours required by each state ranges from 12 to 50 hours per year.
 Other sources of CME requirements are state medical societies and practice specialty boards.
 The failure to obtain the requisite amount and type of CME could result in non-renewal of the physician's license to practice medicine and/or membership in a medical or practice specialty society.
 The American Medical Association's (AMA) Physician Recognition Award certificate (PRA) is widely accepted as proof of participation in CME.
 The AMA classifies continuing medical education activities as either Category 1, which includes formal CME activities, or Category 2, which includes most informal activities.
-Sponsors want to designate CME activities for AMA PRA Category 1 CreditTM because this has become the benchmark for quality in formally organized educational activities.
+Sponsors want to designate CME activities for AMA PRA Category 1 CreditTM because this has become the benchmark for quality in formally organized education activities.
 Most agencies nationwide that require CME participation specify AMA PRA Category 1 CreditTM.
-Only institutions and organizations accredited to provide CME can designate an activity for AMA PRA Category 1 CreditTM.
-The Accreditation Council for Continuing Medical Education (ACCME) is responsible for awarding accreditation status to state medical societies, medical schools, and other institutions and organizations that provide CME activities for a national audience of physicians.
+Only institutions and organizations accredited to provide CME cativities for a national acception status to state medical societies, medical societies, medical societies, medical societies, medical societies, on the ACCME and state medical societies do not accredit or approve individual activities.
+State medical societies, operating under the aegis of the ACCME and state medical societies do not accredit or approve individual activities.
+State medical societies, operating activities for a national audience of physicians.
 Only institutions and organizations are accredited.
-The ACCME and state medical societies do not accredit or approve individual activities.
-State medical societies, operating under the aegis of the ACCME, accredit institutions and organizations that provide CME activities primarily for physicians within the state or bordering states.
-We are an accredited provider of CME by the ACCME.
+The